 Mapping of scale degrees to keyboard keys is achieved by using keyboard mapping files.
 Often they won't be needed, such as with scales with 12 tones per octave.
 Keyboard mappings can be created with any text editor, and look like the following.
 Lines beginning with an exclamation mark are comments.

 !
 Example keyboard mapping for a 10-tone scale.
 Two tones are duplicated. !
 Other ones may be more convenient depending on the scale. ! !
 Size of map.
 The pattern repeats every so many keys: 12 !
 First MIDI note number to retune: 0 !
 Last MIDI note number to retune: 127 !
-Middle note where scale degree 0 is mapped to: 60 !
+Middle note where the first entry of the mapping is mapped to: 60 !
 Reference note for which frequency is given: 60 !
 Frequency to tune the above note to (floating point e.g. 440.0): 261.6256 !
 Scale degree to consider as formal octave (determines difference in pitch ! between adjacent mapping patterns): 10 !
 Mapping. !
 The numbers represent scale degrees mapped to keys.
-The first degree is for ! the given middle note, the next for subsequent higher keys.
+The first entry is for ! the given middle note, the next for subsequent higher keys.
 0 1 2 3 3 4 5 6 7 8 8 9

 Once a keyboard mapping is loaded into Scala, the correspondences of keys with notes and notes with keys can be viewed with the SHOW MAPPING command: